Liberalism: Social liberal theory

 His definition of liberty, influenced by Joseph Priestley and Josiah Warren, was that the individual ought to be free to do as he wishes unless he harms others.
 However, although Mill's initial economic philosophy supported free markets and argued that progressive taxation penalised those who worked harder, he later altered his views toward a more socialist bent, adding chapters to his Principles of Political Economy in defence of a socialist outlook and defending some socialist causes, including the radical proposal that the whole wage system be abolished in favour of a co-operative wage system.

-Another early liberal convert to greater government intervention was Thomas Hill Green.
+Another early liberal convert to greater government intervention was T. H. Green.
 Seeing the effects of alcohol, he believed that the state should foster and protect the social, political and economic environments in which individuals will have the best chance of acting according to their consciences.
 The state should intervene only where there is a clear, proven and strong tendency of liberty to enslave the individual.
 Green regarded the national state as legitimate only to the extent that it upholds a system of rights and obligations most likely to foster individual self-realisation.

 The New Liberalism or social liberalism movement emerged in about 1900 in Britain.
 The New Liberals, including intellectuals like L. T. Hobhouse and John A. Hobson, saw individual liberty as something achievable only under favourable social and economic circumstances.
 In their view, the poverty, squalor and ignorance in which many people lived made it impossible for freedom and individuality to flourish.
 New Liberals believed these conditions could be ameliorated only through collective action coordinated by a strong, welfare-oriented, interventionist state.
 It supports a mixed economy that includes public and private property in capital goods.
 Principles that can be described as social liberal have been based upon or developed by philosophers such as John Stuart Mill, Eduard Bernstein, John Dewey, Carlo Rosselli, Norberto Bobbio and Chantal Mouffe.
 Other important social liberal figures include Guido Calogero, Piero Gobetti, Leonard Trelawny Hobhouse and R. H. Tawney.
 Liberal socialism has been particularly prominent in British and Italian politics.